Business Strategy

 Understanding the Three Types of Market Size

-Market size analysis typically involves three interconnected metrics:
+Market size analysis typically involves three interconnected metrics that show investors the realistic opportunity for your business:

 Market Size Hierarchy

-• SAM (Serviceable Available Market): The portion of TAM that your business model can serve
+• SAM (Serviceable Available Market): The portion of TAM that your business model can realistically serve based on your geography, product capabilities, and business constraints

 1. Total Addressable Market (TAM)